isaacs/prismjs-terminal/README.md

 as the default style.
 This is where you'd usually port a PrismJS theme's `code[class*="language-"]` css rule.

+The `lineNumber` style rule will apply to line numbers, if they are used.

 The semantics are similar to CSS, where a nested property will be applied to nodes within that nesting stack with a higher priority the more tags that match, and later rules taking